SungJaeShin/KAIST-DP/README.md

 ## 6. Acknowledgements
 These cameras and IMU are provided URL of KAIST.

+Thank you for Byeongho Yu making Zig get the KAIST-DP dataset.

 For commercial inquiries, please contact Sungjae Shin (pootti@kaist.ac.kr)